danjacobellis/EE445S-lab/docs/lab2.md

 ## Lab report contents

 Be sure to include everything listed in this section when you submit your lab report.
+The goal of the report is to help cement what you learned in memory.
+For sections I, II, and IV, imagine your audience is a student who is your peer but who has not yet completed the lab.

+### I. Introduction

+Briefly explain the theory and algorithms behind the programs that you wrote.
+The slides and reading material might help you in writing this section.

+### II.
+Methods

+Describe the steps you took to implement the algorithms in your own words.

-### I. Results from lab exercise
+### III.
+Results from lab exercise

+Present the results you obtain for each task on the assignment sheet.
+This section should include illustrative oscilloscope screenshots of the DSP algorithms in action.
+Also include any code that you wrote or modified.
+Please do not include all of the boilerplate code from the textbook.

 1. Sinusoidal generation using math library and phase accumulation